 Our success depends in part upon our ability to protect and use our core technology and intellectual property rights.
 We rely on a combination of patents, copyrights, trademarks, trade secret laws, contractual provisions and confidentiality procedures to protect our intellectual property rights.
 As of July 31, 2018, we had over 120 total issued and pending patents, including in excess of 70 issued patents, in the United States and other countries.
 Our issued patents expire between 2028 and 2036 and cover various aspects of our cloud platform.
-In addition, we have registered "Zscaler" as a trademark in the United States and other registered other trademarks and filed other trademark applications in the United States.
+In addition, we have registered "Zscaler" as a trademark in the United States and other jurisdictions, and we have registered other trademarks and filed other trademark applications in the United States.
 We are also the registered holder of a variety of domestic and international domain names that include "Zscaler" and similar variations.
 In addition to the protection provided by our intellectual property rights, we enter into confidentiality and invention assignment or similar agreements with our employees, consultants and contractors.
-We further control the use of our proprietary technology and intellectual property rights, licenses and confidentiality agreements, unauthorized parties may still copy or otherwise obtain and use our software and technology.
+We further control the use of our proprietary technology and intellectual property rights through provisions in our subscription and license agreements.
+Despite our efforts to protect our trade secrets and proprietary rights through intellectual property rights, licenses and confidentiality agreements, unauthorized parties may still copy or otherwise obtain and use our software and technology.
 In addition to our internally developed technology, we also license software, including open source software, from third parties that we integrate into or bundle with our cloud platform.

 Our industry is characterized by the existence of a large number of patents and frequent claims and related litigation based on allegations of patent infringement or other violations of intellectual property rights.
 We believe that competitors will try to develop products and services that are similar to ours and that may infringe our intellectual property rights.
 Our competitors or other third-parties may also claim that our platform infringes their intellectual property rights.
 In particular, leading companies in our industry have extensive patent portfolios.
 From time to time, third parties, including certain of these leading companies and non-practicing entities, have in the past and may in the future assert claims of infringement, misappropriation and other violations of intellectual property rights against us or our customers or channel partners, with whom our license or other agreements may obligate us to indemnify against these claims.
 Successful claims of infringement by a third-party could prevent us from offering certain services or features, require us to develop alternate, non-infringing technology, which could require significant time and during which we could be unable to continue to offer our affected subscriptions or services, require us to obtain a license, which may not be available on reasonable terms or at all, or force us to pay substantial damages, royalties or other fees.
 As we face increasing competition and gain an increasingly higher profile, including as a result of becoming a public company, the possibility of intellectual property rights claims against us grows.
 We cannot assure you that we do not currently infringe, or that we will not in the future infringe, upon any third-party patents or other proprietary rights.
-See "Risk Factors-Claims by others that we infringe their proprietary technology or other rights, or other lawsuits asserted against us, could result in significant costs and substantially harm our business, financial condition, results of operations and prospects" for
+See "Risk Factors-Claims by others that we infringe their proprietary technology or other rights, or other lawsuits asserted against us, could result in significant costs and substantially harm our business, financial condition, results of operations and prospects" for additional information.